pdjr-signalk/pdjr-skplugin-devantech/README.md

-The plugin listens on a user-configured TCP port for connections from remote DS devices, rejecting connections from devices with IP addresses that are excluded by a user-specified filter.
+The plugin listens on a user-configured TCP port for connections from remote DS devices, rejecting connections from devices with IP addresses that are not on the local private network and/or which are excluded by a user-specified filter.

 When an allowed DS device first connects to the plugin a Signal K switchbank path is created and decorated with metadata which